Pasalṭha: Cultural legacy

-Mizo pasalṭhas began to be written down from oral history in publications such the The Mizo Heroes by the Tribal Research Institute.
-The values of tlâwmngaihna followed by the pasalṭhas are used to create role models and exmaples to the younger generation.
+Mizo pasalṭhas began to be written down from oral history in publications such as The Mizo Heroes by the Tribal Research Institute.
+The values of tlâwmngaihna followed by the pasalṭhas are used to create role models and examples to the younger generation.
 In this sense, the history of pasalṭhas carry cultural heritage.
 Unlike folktale figures such as Chhurbura, Zawlpala and Lalruanga, the stories of pasalṭhas are fairly recent in a non-fiction sense but only extend as far as the 19th century.
 This implies that folk tales were possibly based on true figures who, over time, became distorted and romanticised over centuries.

 Role in the MNF

 The battalions used by the MNF during the Mizo National Front uprising were all named after famous pasalthas.
 Goswami argues this is a mechanism for the MNF to maintain continuity with their regional past.
-The pasalthas used the pass during the movement lived in an era close to the British annexation of the Lushai Hills.
+The pasalthas used the past during the movement lived in an era close to the British annexation of the Lushai Hills.
 The heroes were chosen from the immediate past as a way to continue a tradition of bravery among the volunteer fighters.
 In the past, the tradition of a pasaltha encompassed both chivalry and bravery in killing enemies and animals.
 However, the MNF utilised it exclusively in the enemy context.
 The names chosen were from the main Mizo ethnic group to maintain solidarity.